Our SEND Information Report

 9. WHAT IS THE EXPERTISE OF STAFF TO SUPPORT CHILDREN AND YOUNG PEOPLE WITH SEND AND HOW DO WE CONTINUE TO TRAIN THEM.
 HOW DO WE SECURE SPECIALIST EXPERTISE?

-- Sarah Jellis is the Head of Learning Support and Assistant SENCO.
-She is an English teacher with a background working in Pupil Referral Units and other specialist settings.
+Sian Waterhouse is the Head of Learning Support and Assistant SENCO.
+She is an English teacher and SLE with a background working in Medical Needs tuition and other settings.

-- As part of our middle and upper school liaison meetings we run termly training for all staff on different aspects of SEND Practice.
-In 2016-17 training will be around Emotional Literacy for students with ASC, meeting the needs of children with SpLD, Behaviour De-escalation and Speech and Language Therapy.
+As part of our middle and upper school liaison meetings we run termly training for all staff on different aspects of SEND Practice.
+In 2018-19 training will be as focus on Attachment, meeting the needs of children with SpLD, and Speech and Language Therapy.

-- We have a large team of LSAs who access the wide variety of BEST SEN training on areas such as Dyslexia, ASD, ADHD and behavious, Speech and Language and Visual Stress.
+We have a large team of LSAs who access the wide variety of BEST SEN training on areas such as Dyslexia, ASD, ADHD and behaviours, Speech and Language and Visual Stress.

 10. HOW DO WE KNOW HOW EFFECTIVE OUR PROVISION FOR CHILDREN AND YOUNG PEOPLE WITH SEND IS?

 As part of the normal school development and self-review cycle we will carefully examine the data from exam results, student surveys and teacher observations to evaluate the effectiveness of the provision.